-Such as to fishers sings a honied strain, And leave them longing for their love in vain.
+But as it happed, the brother of the King Had ridden forth to hear the sea-fowl sing, With hawk on fist, right early on that morn, Hard by the place whereunto she was borne.
+He, seeing far away a white thing stand, Deemed her at first some maiden of the sand, Such as to fishers sings a honied strain, And leaves them longing for her love in vain.
 So, wishful to behold the sea-folk's bride, He set the spurs into his horse's side.
 But drawing nigher, he but saw her there, Not moving much, her unbound yellow hair Heavy with dew and washing of the sea; And her wet raiment clinging amorously About her body, in the wind's despite; And in her arms her woe and her delight, Spreading abroad the small hands helplessly That on some day should still the battle's cry.
-And furthermore he saw where by her side Yet lay her ferry o'er the waters wide: Then, though he knew not whence she might have come.
+And furthermore he saw where by her lay The boat that brought her o'er the watery way: Then, though he knew not whence she might have come,